 It really was no surprise, Mexican Beef and Rice Casserole came from a The Simple Kitchen, a cookbook penned by fellow bloggers Chad and Donna Elick of The Slow Roasted Italian, known for their simple and flavorful dishes with bold, mouthwatering photography.

-I also put my own spin on the recipe by increasing the tomatoes, corn and green chiles, while adding diced onion and hot sauce.
+I also put my own spin on the recipe by increasing the tomatoes, black beans, corn and green chiles, while adding diced onion and hot sauce.

 The original also calls for cilantro and although I have nothing against cilantro, I forgot to buy it at the store.
 One of the beauties of this recipe is that it is super easy to omit and add as your taste buds dictate!